 Catalonia is an autonomous region in northeastern Spain.
 Barcelona is its capital.
 This region has a language (Catalan), identity and culture distinct from the rest of Spain.
 Historically there has been a strong movement for this region to separate from the rest of Spain.
 Because of this, this is a highly contentious issue in Spain, both in and outside Barcelona.

-How do students typically show respect for teachers?
+How students show respect for teachers

 As there is no title for Spanish teachers, students show respect for teachers mainly in the same way as back home in American classrooms – raising hands to speak and listening to you as the authoritative figure (being quiet when asked, following directions, and so on).